sjaehn/BOops/README.md

 **Jack transport is required to get information about beat and bar position in the host controlled mode and in the MIDI controlled mode**

-**The host must provide information about beat and bar position to use B.Noname01 in these modes.**
+**The host must provide information about beat and bar position to use B.Oops in these modes.**
 **Pure audio tracks (Ardour) may lack these information.
 Try to add a MIDI input!**